American Goulash

-American Goulash is a family-friendly, comfort food classic.
-Popular across the United States, this dish is known regionally by many names but includes the same basic ingredients: ground beef, tomato sauce, and macaroni.
-It is quick, easy, and affordable.
-Scratch-made and on the table in just 30-minutes.
+American Goulash is a family-friendly, comfort food.
+Known by many names, the recipes include the same basic ingredients: ground beef, tomato sauce, and macaroni.

 What is American Goulash?